 The Schlieffen Plan called for Germany to take the offensive and attack France.
 Instead of doing this head-on against the heavily fortified French border, Germany would instead first invade neutral Belgium and the Netherlands and then attack France through their northern borders.

-Once in French territory, the German attackers would then pivot south in a hinge-like movement, enveloping the French army.
-In the process, Paris could be encircled and captured.
+Once in French territory, the German attackers would then pivot south in a hinge-like movement, enveloping the French army. and in the process, capturing Paris.
 Schlieffen envisioned the attack would take no more than 6 weeks, as the capture of Paris and encirclement of the French army would lead France to seek peace.

-Schlieffen anticipated fierce French resistance, and thus knew that this strategy would only succeed if the entire Germany army was deployed against France.
+Schlieffen anticipated fierce French resistance, and thus knew that success depended on the deployment of the entire Germany army against France.
 In short, the offensive strategy now known as the Schlieffen Plan was only meant for a one front war, with Russia remaining neutral.

-As Schlieffen retired from service in 1906, he was replaced by Helmuth von Moltke (the Younger).
+As Schlieffen retired from service in 1906, Helmuth von Moltke (the Younger) went on to replace him.
 Moltke implemented some changes to the plan and was the leader in charge to execute the plan at the outset of WWI.

 Importantly, despite the obviousness of a two-front war against both Russia and France, Molke decided to implement both Aufmarsch I West and Aufmarsch II West.

-Germany would go on the offensive against France, but with only 80% of their forces as the other 20% were tied up on the eastern border against Russia.
-It was believed that Russia would be slow to mobilize for war, and if France was defeated in 6 weeks, Germany could then deal with the Russian juggernaut.
+Moltke believed that Russia would slowly mobilize for war, and if they defeated France in 6 weeks, Germany could then later deal with the Russian juggernaut.

-With these revisions and ultimately incorrect assumptions, the brilliant Schlieffen Plan was doomed for failure.
+With these revisions and ultimately incorrect assumptions, the brilliant Schlieffen Plan was doomed to fail.